link-u/cradle_exporter/README.md

    - Cache the execution results.
  - Serve static files in specified directory.

-`cradle_exporter` exposes just only one entrypoint, `/probe`, which gathers all metrics collected from all exporters, scripts and files.
-So it would be easier to collect metrics from multiple servers.
+`cradle_exporter` exposes just only one entrypoint, `/probe`(which is configurable), which gathers all metrics from all exporters, scripts and files to make it easier to collect metrics from multiple servers.

 # How to use?